-State of North Dakota )

-I, , being sworn, say that I reside at , in the city of , in the county of of North Dakota; and zip code of ; that I am a candidate for nomination to the office of to be chosen at the primary election to be held on , , and I request that my name be printed upon the primary election ballot as provided by law, as a candidate of the party for said office.
+State of North Dakota )ss.
+County of ) I,, being sworn, s say that I reside at, in the city of , in the county of of North Dakota; and zip code of ; that I am a candida te for nomination to the office of to be chosen at the primary election to be h eld on,, and I request that ection ballot as provided by law, as a candidate of the party for said office e.
 I am requesting that my name be listed on the ballot as I have identified my ballot name below.
-I understand that nicknames are allowed as part of my ballot name, but titles and campaign slogans are not permissible.
+I understand that nicknames are allowed as part of my ballot name, but titles and o campaign slogans are not permissible.
 I have reviewed the requirements to hold office and I certify that I am qualified to serve if elected.

-Ballot name requested Candidate's signature

-Subscribed and sworn to before me on , ,
+Ballot name requested Candidate's signature Subscribed and sworn to before me of on, Notary Public NOTARY SEAL My Commission Expires

-Notary Public

-NOTARY SEAL

-My Commission Expires